Strategic Business Decision-making: A Simplified Process

 The Boston Consulting Group’s (BCG) strategic process for deciding on the business segments you wish to invest in versus the ones to divest is to categorize them as Cash Cows, Stars, Question Marks or Dogs.

 You determine the four categories of businesses by the relationship between a company’s market share, which is the horizontal axis, and the vertical axis of anticipated market growth.
-Here is how those four types of organizations are categorized:

 - Cash Cows.
 On the bottom left, we have companies with a significant market share in more mature markets where the growth rate is slower.
 With a higher market share, a company generally has much higher profitability.
 With the relative stability of that particular marketplace, the business supports high, consistent positive cash flow and profits.